moby/moby/docs/sources/project/set-up-dev-env.md

 3. Change into the root of your forked repository.

         $ cd ~/repos/docker-fork

+	If you are following along with this guide, you created a `dry-run-test` branch when you <a href="/project/set-up-git" target="_blank"> set up Git for contributing</a>

 4. Ensure you are on your `dry-run-test` branch.

         $ git checkout dry-run-test

+    If you get a message that the branch doesn't exist, add the `-b` flag so the command both creates the branch and checks it out.

 5. Compile your development environment container into an image.